 - Other (Miscellaneous) Due Diligence

-Other Due Diligence: This includes due diligence of other vital components that form part of an NBFC such as Taxation, Intellectual Property, Information Technology System, Organizational Structure of the NBFC, hierarchy system of management, communication channels followed by the organization, etc.
+This includes Due Diligence of other vital components that form part of NBFC such as Taxation, Intellectual Property, Information Technology System, Organizational Structure of NBFC, hierarchy system of Management, communication channels followed by the Organization etc.

 - Material Agreements

 - Regulatory matters, especially the compliance with RBI regulations

 - Corporate matters

 - Foreign Direct Investment

 - Financing matters